dwaan/homebridge-adb/README.md

 * **name** (mandatory): the name of the device.
 * **ip** (mandatory): the IP address of the device.
 * *interval* (optional): if not set, the plugin will check device statuses every 5000 miliseconds.
-* *inputs* (optional): by default the plugins will create Home for launcher shortcut and Other for previous App shortcut as input.
+* *inputs* (optional): by default the plugin will create Home and Other.
 If set, the plugins will add more input based on the config.
 To know your app id, please see your Homebridge log.

 ## ADB command that this script use